machinetranslate/machinetranslate.org/quality/quality-estimation.md

 ### Research

 In 2012, [Lucia Specia](/people/lucia-specia.md) and Radu Soricut organized the first Shared Task on Quality Estimation.

-In 2018, Lucia Specia, Carolina Scarton and Gustavo Henrique Paetzold published the book Quality Estimation for Machine Translation.
-There is also research on word-level quality estimation and paragraph-level quality estimation.
-In 2020, ModelFront launched a multilingual quality estimation API, Tharindu Rasinghe openly published pretrained quality estimation models and Facebook Research launched unsupervised quality estimation internally.
+In 2018, Lucia Specia, Carolina Scarton and Gustavo Henrique Paetzold published the book **Quality Estimation for Machine Translation**.
+There was research on word-level quality estimation and paragraph-level quality estimation.

+In 2020, [ModelFront](/industry/companies.md#modelfront) launched a multilingual quality estimation API, Tharindu Rasinghe openly published pretrained quality estimation models and Facebook Research launched unsupervised quality estimation internally.

 ### Challenges

 Quality estimation models are likely to guess translation quality rather than estimate it if trained with publicly available datasets.